Skip to main content

 For missing teeth in growing young people, removable partial dentures or removable appliances might serve as interim solutions.
 These solutions preserve space and function while growth occurs.

 Once growth is complete, these removable solutions can be replaced with fixed bridges or implants.
-A prosthodontist determines what removable solutions are appropriate and when transition to permanent solutions is optimal.
+A prosthodontist determines what removable solutions are appropriate and when transition to long-term solutions is optimal.

 Space Maintenance for Missing Teeth